- Home

 Current processing time is 1-3 months.
 Investor visas are the fastest visa category you can apply to.

 No official expedited process exists.
 However, complete, well-documented applications with clear business plans and strong financial backing tend to process faster.
 The investor visa is already the fastest category.
-If needed, it is possible to obtaint a work permit as a tourist to work legally in Chile with a tourist visa while waiting for your investor visa.
+If needed, it is possible to obtain a work permit as a tourist to work legally in Chile with a tourist visa while waiting for your investor visa.

 Family and Residency Considerations